 I’m not going to bore you with the 2001 meeting, agile manifesto, or an intro to XP, Scrum or Kanban.
 That’s been done a gazillion times before.

 Instead, I want to look at what Agile is now.
-And why it is hard for beginners to get their head round it.
+And why it is hard for a beginner to get their head around it.

-If you were thinking Agile is a set of different methodologies for getting software built, then you are only very partially correct.
-That viewpoint fits well into a subset of the ‘practices’ part of the onion.
+If you were thinking that Agile is a set of different methodologies for getting software built, then you are only very partially correct.
+That viewpoint fits well into a subset of the ‘practices’ part of the Agile Onion.
 But Agile is a whole lot more than that.

 The larger the onion circle, the more powerful but less obvious it is.
 ‘Tools’ in the middle are really easy to see.
 You can see big boards with post-its or Jira instances easily.
 But on their own, they are pretty useless.